CumulusNetworks/docs/content/cumulus-netq-40/Monitor-Operations/Monitor-Data-Link-Layer/Monitor-Interfaces.md

 ### View Status for All Interfaces

-Viewing the status of all interfaces at one time can be helpful when you are trying to compare configuration or status of a set of links, or generally when changes have been made.
+Viewing the status of all interfaces at one time can be helpful when you are trying to compare the configuration or status of a set of links, or generally when changes occurred.

 This example shows all interfaces networkwide.